-Like other companies that manufactured insulation and construction materials, Western MacArthur used asbestos in its products for many years.
+- Like other companies that manufactured insulation and construction materials, Western MacArthur used asbestos in its products through the late 1970s.

 Asbestos was once commonly used in insulation and other building materials.
 This natural mineral has properties that make it well-suited for the construction industry.
 For example, asbestos is lightweight and easily molded into a variety of shapes.
 It also resists heat and electricity.